-The point of highlighting these outages is not to criticize.
+The point of highlighting these outages is not to criticise.
 These stories hit the press because of their huge impact.
 They do, however, need to be viewed in context.
 Some commentators suggest this is the "new normal" and that businesses must learn to live with and manage outages, just as they have learned to cope with the odd power cut, dead phone line or train breakdown.

 It's also worth considering whether existing internal or outsourced services can maintain similar availability rates.
 How long does it generally take to resume normal service following an incident?
-It may be that a few minutes of downtime Organizations using cloud services may be very dependent on public network links, and risk becoming "collateral damage" in incidents affecting service providers is acceptable.
-Organizations requiring very high availability might consider designing their infrastructure to span multiple regions and maybe even multiple cloud providers, just as in a private infrastructure set-up they might have multiple data centers, communications paths and power sources.
+It may be that a few minutes of downtime is acceptable.
+Organisations requiring very high availability might consider designing their infrastructure to span multiple regions and maybe even multiple cloud providers, just as in a private infrastructure set-up they might have multiple data centres, communications paths and power sources.